dhelfer/webprog/README.md

 - use **sqlscripts/create_database.sql** (does what expected)
 - download Yii 2.0 (http://www.yiiframework.com/download/)
 - insert **vendor/** folder into project
+- use composer to install dependent packages (ckeditor, rssparser)

 ##CRUD-Generator##
 Is used to easily create models, views and controllers